Teach your AI

 Context

-Checks your project context for platform, tech stack, and constraints to tailor advice to your specific app.
+Your project context (platform, tech stack, constraints) tailors the guidance to your specific app.

 4. Step 4